InstituteforDiseaseModeling/idmtools/README.md

    Idmtools currently does not prompt users for docker credentials.
 Because of this you must login beforehand using `docker login idm-docker-staging.packages.idmod.org`
 2. Docker image not found

-   Check that the idmt
+   Rerun the `pymake setup-dev`
+3. Check build logs Detailed Build Logs are located within in package and tests directoery withing the package with the name make.buildlog